Lyra0710/Lyra0710-Animal-Image-Classification-One-vs-Rest-Binary-and-5-Class-using-Custom-CNN/README.md

 - seaborn

 ### Dataset Folders
-The datasets and their corresponding splits for One-vs-Rest Classification are stores in  `dataset' and `split` folders.
+The datasets and their corresponding splits for One-vs-Rest Classification are stores in  `dataset`  and  `split`  folders.
-The same for 5 class classification are stored in `dataset2` and `split2`.
+The same for 5 class classification are stored in  `dataset2`  and  `split2` .

 ### One-vs-Rest Classification
 [ovr.ipynb](https://github.com/Lyra0710/Lyra0710-Animal-Image-Classification-One-vs-Rest-Binary-and-5-Class-using-Custom-CNN/blob/main/ovr.ipynb)